uuzii/fetch-abort-controller/README.md

-# fetch-abort-controller
+# Abort Controller
-This is a basic example about AbortController
+This is a basic example about AbortController implemented on image request